andylum/495-senior-design/README.md

 * __Google Drive API__
   - Hosts the CSV file remotely and enhances data security.
 * __R-Shiny__
-  - Develops an interactive dashboar for data visualization.
+  - Develops an interactive dashboard for data visualization.
     * __Key Functionalities__:
       1. __Real-Time Data Visualization__
-        - live updayes of solar farm sensor data with periodic refreshing.
+        * live updates of solar farm sensor data with periodic refreshing.
       2. __Interactive Maps__
-        - Utilizes Leaflet to create an interactive map with clickable sensor markers, providing real-time and historical data insights.
+        * Utilizes Leaflet to create an interactive map with clickable sensor markers, providing real-time and historical data insights.
       3. __Sensor Information Panel__
-        - Displays real-time data when a sensor is clicked on the map.
+        * Displays real-time data when a sensor is clicked on the map.
       4. __Data Visualization__
-        - Dynamic visualizations for sensor data trends over time.
+        * Dynamic visualizations for sensor data trends over time.
       5. __Historical Data Analysis__
-        - Plots daily, weekly, and monthly data based on user-selected dates.
+        * Plots daily, weekly, and monthly data based on user-selected dates.
       6. __User-Friendly Interface__
-        - Intuitive dashboard designed for easy exploration and analysis.
+        * Intuitive dashboard designed for easy exploration and analysis.
       7. __Responsive Design__
-        - Ensure the dashboard layout is usable on various devices and screen dimensions, ensuring usability and optimal functionality across platforms.
+        * Ensure the dashboard layout is usable on various devices and screen dimensions, ensuring usability and optimal functionality across platforms.
       8. __Dashboard Hosting__
-        - Deploys the dashboard on shinyapps.io for wider accessibility.
+        * Deploys the dashboard on shinyapps.io for wider accessibility.
       9. __Export Data__
-        - Allows users to download sensor data or visualizations in various formats (CSV, PDF, etc.).
+        * Allows users to download sensor data or visualizations in various formats (CSV, PDF, etc.).
 * __Shinyapps.io__
   - Hosts a web server to allow users from all major operating systems to be able to access the dashboard.
 * __Google Cloud Console__